OADA/server/charts/oada/README.md

 - At least one ingress controller

 Attempt to apply all prerequisites:
-`kubectl apply -k ../k8s/support`
+`kubectl apply -k ../../k8s/support`

-The above command might error on first run.
+The above command might error on the first run.
 After 2-3 times, it should run without error.

 ## Installation